-Cash and cash equivalents of S\$200,000 held by E (PRC) Co Ltd in which the Group has a material noncontrolling interest, are subject to local exchange control regulations.
+Cash and cash equivalents of \$\$200,000 held by E (PRC) Co Ltd in which the Group has a material non-controlling interest, are subject to local exchange control regulations.
 These regulations place restriction on the amount of currency being exported other than through dividends.

+SFRS(I) 1-1.112 MS Singapore Limited and its Subsidiaries

-SFRS(0) 1-1.112 SFRS(0) 1-1.113 SFRS(0) 1-1.10(e)Notes to the Financial StatementsSFRS(0) 1-1.51(b)(c)For the financial year ended 31 December 2018
+SFRS(I) 1-1.113 Notes to the Financial Statements

+SFRS(I) 1-1.10(e) For the financial year ended 31 December 2019